 Q. I may have lost the paperwork with the microchip number, what can I do?

-A. Call Animal Control.
-La Quinta’s Animal Control officers carry microchip scanners, and they would be more than happy to scan your dog for you and give you that information.
+A. Call Riverside County Department of Animal Services.
+Riverside County's Animal Control officers carry microchip scanners, and they would be more than happy to scan your dog for you and give you that information.

 Q. Are cats required to be licensed?